slatedocs/slate/source/includes/_introduction.md

 Just change the **www**.mifiel.com for **sandbox**.mifiel.com in every endpoint that you use.

 <aside class="warning">
-  Documents signed in the Sandobox environment are legally invalid and should not be used for legal purposes.
+  Documents signed in the Sandbox environment are legally invalid and SHOULD NOT be used for legal purposes.
 </aside>

 ### Production enviroment